 This course is perfect for those who want to learn more about the canine CVS and Respiratory system.
 How to assess it, and what to do with the findings.
 We will look at indications and contraindications for treatment and functional osteopathic techniques that can be used alone or to support veterinary-led treatment.

 This module includes: Taught content online, assessments, assignments, a practical workshop and self-directed study time).
 Typically to be taken at the same time as Part 2 and Part 3

 This course is for graduates of the AOI Diploma and experienced canine osteopaths.
 All applicants must have successfully completed the Diploma Pathway or be able to demonstrate the equivalent.
 Proof of prior experience and education is essential (without exception).

-We are strict about the prerequisites to this course because it is important that any student that attends this course, has excellent anatomical knowledge and works with dogs regularly.
-This is to ensure accuracy of technique and thus, safety of all those you treat.
-If you cannot recall your canine anatomy easily, we would urge you to do so in advance of this module or to take one of our Canine Anatomy CPD Units.
+We are strict about the prerequisites to this course because it is essential that any student who attends this course has excellent anatomical knowledge and works with dogs regularly.
+This is to ensure the accuracy of the techniques used and, thus, the safety of all those you treat.
+If you cannot recall your canine anatomy easily, we urge you to undertake some revision before purchasing this module or speak to us about taking one of our Canine Anatomy CPD Units.